chenall/grub4dos/README_GRUB4DOS.txt

       2. Some USB drives do not be detected when plugging into front panel, However, the increase will be identified after delay.
       3. When loading failure, Select --delay=P parameter try.

+2014-03-19
+There are fragments of the file emulation support up to 32 segments.